State of The Economy - May 2018

 , which excludes volatile energy and food prices, increased 1.8% in April.
 The Federal Reserve favors the PCE price index over the more commonly quoted consumer price index.
 Its target is 2.0%.
 These figures suggest the economy will continue to grow into the second quarter, but price increases will probably exceed 2.0%, in which case the Fed is expected to continue its credit tightening policy.
 For the full report visit BEA May Personal Income and Outlays.

 Consumer Price Index

 Most indicators continue to point to higher prices in the coming months.
-Even gasoline prices increased in my neighborhood in May.
-The labor market will continue to tighten, and wages should continue to rise.
+I believe the labor market will continue to tighten, and wages will continue to rise.
 Consumer spending will continue to increase as incomes rise, which will increase aggregate demand.
-A weaker dollar will continue to increase commodity prices.
-(This is one reason the PPI has increased for the last 12 months.)
-A trade war, and the added cost of tariffs will be passed through to consumers as higher prices.
-(See blog – President Trump’s Proposed Tariff – The Economics
+A trade war, and the added cost of tariffs will be passed through to consumers as higher prices if the proposed tariffs are implemented.
+(See blog – President Trump’s Proposed Tariff – The Economics.

 Unemployment continues to fall!
 Employers added 223,000 jobs in May, and the unemployment rate fell to 3.8%, its lowest level since 2000, according to the Bureau of Labor Statistics job report released on June 1st.
 Those who have traditionally had the most trouble finding work gained the most.
 For example, high school dropouts experienced a 0.5% increase in employment.
 The group with only a high school education improved 0.4%.
 This compares to a 0.1% among workers with a bachelor’s degree or higher.